IMATI-RS/SDB/README.md

 As a final note, we note that the pre-processing step can be bypassed by providing as input to the script a georeferenced image with UTM/WGS84 projection, with the 4 bands Blue, Green, Red, and NIR.

 ## Requirements
-- SNAP
+- SNAP (S2TBX and Sen2Coral Toolboxes).
-- MatLab
+- MatLab (Curve Fitting, Map and Statistics Toolboxes).

 ## A) Pre-processing (SNAP)
 The early steps of the optical satellite image pre-processing procedure are contained in an .xml file that should be uploaded and executed on the SNAP desktop app.
+The pre-processing is developed on version 9.0.0.

 NOTE: Before opening the products user should account to disable the read of aux files since some problems are related in Deglint phase (4) to these data: Deselect Sentinel-2 auxiliary data read, Apply, OK.